Table of Contents

 Canadians are constantly being accused by Indigenous interests of “violating the treaties.”
 They never say how the treaties are being violated, and our somnolent media never asks.
 They just say it, and that seems to make it an established fact.
 It’s clear that no one, not even the Indigenous person or group making the accusation, has actually read the treaties.
 They should.
 They make interesting reading.
 They show that the Indigenous treaty signers made a whole host of treaty promises that no one ever mentions, which could be summed up by the phrase “Be loyal to the Queen and obey her laws,” which promises are continually being broken by Indigenous groups.
-The article below shows a recent example of this situation.
-And again, the media reporter of the story discussed below clearly didn’t take the time to read the treaty he was reporting on which treaty was a central element of his story.
+The two articles below, the first dated March 4, 2021 (3A) and the second Dorchester Review article dated February 22, 2023 (3B) show recent examples of this situation.
+And again, the media and Indigenous proponents of the stories discussed below clearly didn’t take the time to read or properly deal with Treaty 6, the central element of both situations.

-And again, like in the ROM situation, I wrote a respectful letter to Ms. Constance MacIntosh, the Dalhousie Law Professor quoted in the article, enclosing a draft of the below article and requesting her view on the substance of it and on this overlooked legal point, (i.e. what is the significance, if any, of these overlooked Indigenous treaty promises?- did any Court case discuss them?
-Why aren’t they ever brought up?), and like in the ROM situation, so far anyway, have been met with silence.
+And again, in relation to the first article, like in the ROM situation, I wrote a respectful letter to Ms. Constance MacIntosh, the Dalhousie Law Professor quoted in the article, enclosing a draft of the article and requesting her view on the substance of it and on this overlooked legal point, (i.e. What is the significance, if any, of these overlooked Indigenous treaty promises?- Did any Court case discuss them?
+Why aren’t they ever brought up?), and like in the ROM situation, was met with silence.
 No acknowledgment, no reply.
-Again, poor show publicly funded institution!
+Again, an anti-intellectual, cowardly poor show publicly funded institution!
 The slightest respectful questioning of their Indigenous orthodoxy and they clam up!